balmjs/template-legacy/README.md

 # BalmJS template - legacy

-> A legacy project for IE
+> A jQuery project for IE

 ## Installation